-Unfortunately many of such plants are also called weed, As per standard definition a weed is a plant considered undesirable in a particular situation, or "a plant in the wrong place and a very appropriate example for this is dandelion, a common plant found all over world especially Asia, team also came across many families, who are involved in drying and processing many leafy and other vegetables, during monsoon months and store them for dry summer months to supplement micro nutrient requirements of those periods.

-Europe and America, many a places it is considered as a weed in some context like grass lawn, but in other contexts it is used as a leaf vegetable or herbal medicine.
+Unfortunately, many of such plants are also called weed, as per standard definition avowed is a plant considered undesirable in a situation, or "a plant in the wrong place and a very appropriate example for this is dandelion, a common plant found all over world especially Asia, Europe and America, many a place it is considered as a weed in some context like grass lawn, but in other contexts it is used as a leaf vegetable or herbal medicine.

 Besides cultivated, nurtured and collected food items from agriculture field, pastures, and kitchen garden, there are a good number of plants which are used by tribal community in the area as food items.
-Study
+Study team also came across many families, who are involved in drying and processing many leafy and other vegetables, during monsoon months and store them for dry summer months to supplement micro nutrient requirements of those periods.